-Following closely on the heels of India’s Finance Minister Nirmala Sitharaman’s announcement of a relief package for COVID-19 pandemic, the country’s central bank also announced some relief measures to offer some financial respite to borrowers.
+Following close on the heels of India’s Finance Minister Nirmala Sitharaman’s announcement of a relief package, the country’s central bank also announced some relief measures to offer some financial respite to borrowers.
 As a part of this package, the Reserve Bank of India (RBI) announced that there would be an EMI moratorium for a period of 3 months, extending from March 1, 2020 to May 31, 2020.

 If you’ve borrowed any loan from banks or other lending institutions, you’re probably wondering whether you qualify for this EMI moratorium.
-To clear the air and help you understand more about this moratorium period and the EMI holiday, here are some important things to keep in mind about the RBI’s moratorium for COVID-19.
+To clear the air and help you understand more about this moratorium period and the EMI holiday, here are some important things to keep in mind about the RBI’s moratorium.

 The kind of relief the EMI moratorium offers